Contact Parker

 2016

-Parker acquires the McCarrick Care Center and establishes Parker at Somerset, adding Medicare and Medicaid certified long-term care services and post-acute rehabilitation.
+Parker acquires the McCarrick Care Center, a 120-bed skilled nursing home, and establishes Parker at Somerset, adding Medicare and Medicaid certified long-term care services and post-acute rehabilitation.

 2017